aminsistani5589/Conformal-Prediction-for-Multi-Label-Chest-X-ray-Classification/README.md

 - F1 is reported for completeness, but **set predictors trade point-wise precision for guaranteed coverage** – their primary metrics are coverage and set size.
 - The comparison highlights the central conformal trade-off: methods that enforce coverage necessarily tend to increase prediction set size.
 Therefore, comparisons should not be made using F1 alone, but through the joint lens of **validity** (coverage) and **efficiency** (set size).

+# Conformal Prediction Evaluation: Trade-off Analysis

+In Conformal Prediction, the ideal method provides valid coverage ($\geq 1 - \alpha$) while maintaining statistical efficiency (minimal prediction set size).
+To quantitatively evaluate this trade-off, we formalize the model selection using a **Penalized Efficiency Score (PES)** based on Lagrangian relaxation.

 ## Quantitative Results ($\alpha = 0.1$)